The material presented in this section builds on knowledge of the following information.

 Within the sealed method, call the overridden method for each array element.

-Each subclass in the heterogeneous hierarchy implements a concrete version of the abstract method, which provides specialized behavior required by the particular subclass.
+Each subclass in the heterogeneous hierarchy implements a concrete version of the abstract method.
+The concrete method provides specialized behavior required by the particular subclass.